 Updates: the 2019 tax return filing deadline has now also been moved from April 15 to July 15, 2020.
+Many state tax deadline extensions have also been announced.
 And I’m compiling a detailed list of coronavirus relief measures, with instructions on how to claim your benefits.

 COVID-19 season + tax season = a bad mix.
 In a response to COVID-19 (coronavirus), the U.S. Treasury Department and IRS have announced that the deadline for 2019 year tax payments has been extended by 90 days (up to $1,000,000 for individuals and $10,000,000 for C-Corps).
 This extends the tax payment deadline from the original tax deadline of April 15 to July 15, 2020.

 How to File a Tax Extension

 If, for one reason or another, you are unable to file your tax return by the revised tax deadline, go ahead and file a tax filing extension.
 The tax extension will allow you to push back the deadline for filing your 1040 return by 6 months (4 months if you are out of the country).
 If you’re in country, the extended tax filing deadline is Tuesday, October 15, 2020.